When Ordinary Becomes Extraordinary

 The Boy Who Was Loved by the Wind books is also an Amazon paperback.

 As an experiment, my friend Jean Noah, a Christian poet, allowed me to put one of her poems to music.
 “Terrible Love” was a success, and the music made the poem a deeper emotional experience.

 During 2018, the stories2music project really expanded.
 It now has its own Facebook page and Twitter feed.
 The stories have their own YouTube channel.
-This year, I’ve produced two brochures, monthly newsletters and a promo video.
-I’ve started a stories2music blog and, in October 2018, I’ve added podcasts.
+I’ve produced two brochures, monthly newsletters and a promo video.
+I’ve started this stories2music blog and, in October 2018, I’ve added podcasts.
 To help with music licensing costs, I’ve set up the Adopt-a-story program on Fundly and Patreon.
 Hopefully, I can get some financial support to license the pending stories as well as to eventually purchase “sale” licenses, so I can sell them on Amazon Audible.